Root Access Settings

 You can establish or modify settings by defining:

-• an environment variable on the host system prior to starting or restarting the AIStor Server.
+• an environment variable on the host system prior to starting or restarting the MinIO AIStor Server.
 Refer to your operating system’s documentation for how to define an environment variable.

 • a configuration setting using mc admin config set.

-If you define both an environment variable and the similar configuration setting, AIStor uses the environment variable value.
+If you define both an environment variable and the similar configuration setting, MinIO AIStor uses the environment variable value.

 Some settings have only an environment variable or a configuration setting, but not both.

-Each configuration setting controls fundamental AIStor behavior and functionality.
+Each configuration setting controls fundamental MinIO AIStor behavior and functionality.
 Test configuration changes in a lower environment, such as DEV or QA, before applying to production.

 Settings

-Root User
+Root user

 The access key for the root user.